cztuda/semantic-feature-clustering/README.md

 ## License and Acknowledgment
 This repository is primarily licensed under the MIT License.

-The following external code is included in this repository:
+The following external code is included in this repository from external sources.
+In most cases, it is subject to its own license and is therefore excluded from this repository's license:

 | External Code | Subfolder | License | Source |
 |----------------------|------|---------|--------|